Johan Sverdrup Project

-Aker Solutions is helping Statoil put on stream one of the largest oil fields offshore Norway, which at its peak will provide an equivalent of 25 percent of all Norwegian petroleum production.
+Aker Solutions helped Equinor put on stream one of the largest oil fields offshore Norway, which at its peak will provide an equivalent of 25 percent of all Norwegian petroleum production.

-Continuity of personnel and systematic knowledge transfer from the FEED phase was essential to ensure a seamless transition into the engineering, procurement and management assistance (EPMA) contract commencing early 2015.
-The project will at its peak involve around 1,200 of Aker Solutions’ engineering resources.
+Continuity of personnel and systematic knowledge transfer from the FEED phase was essential to ensure a seamless transition into the engineering, procurement and management assistance contract that commenced in early 2015.
+The project involved as many as 1,500 of Aker Solutions’ engineering resources.

-For the EPMA phase, Aker Solutions is responsible for engineering and procurement for the process and riser platforms, while the living quarter and drilling platforms have been awarded as engineering, procurement and construction (EPC) contracts to other contractors.
-Aker Solutions also has the system responsibility for the overall field development.
+For the EPMA phase, Aker Solutions was responsible for engineering and procurement for the process and riser platforms, while the living quarter and drilling platforms were awarded as engineering, procurement and construction (EPC) contracts to other contractors.
+Aker Solutions also had the system responsibility for the overall field development.

-The project takes advantage of a global work share model across Aker Solutions' engineering hubs in Oslo, London and Mumbai.
+The project took advantage of a global work share model across Aker Solutions' engineering hubs in Oslo, London and Mumbai.
 A unique integrated delivery model allows for drawing on complementary capability, capacity and experience from all areas of the global organization.
-The Johan Sverdrup Academy is facilitating virtual teams to work aligned and efficiently together to secure a successful delivery.
+The Johan Sverdrup Academy facilitated virtual teams to work aligned and efficiently together to secure a successful delivery.

-A key project focus is to identify ways to reduce costs and improve overall efficiency of the Johan Sverdrup development.
-The project team is working closely with customer and suppliers to identify cost efficient solutions while safeguarding schedule, enabling the planned production startup in 2019.
-The project is implementing a targeted project improvement agenda aligned with Statoil’s STEP program.
+A key project focus was to identify ways to reduce costs and improve overall efficiency of the Johan Sverdrup development.
+The project team worked closely with customer and suppliers to identify cost efficient solutions while safeguarding schedule, enabling the production startup in 2019.

 Due to Johan Sverdrup’s size it will be developed in several phases.
-The first phase of the field center is expected to require 35 production and injection wells and includes a process platform, drilling platform, riser platform and accommodation platform with 450 cabins.
-The installations, which have steel jackets, are linked by bridges and will extend over about 750 meters.
+The first phase of the field center requires 35 production and injection wells and includes a process platform, drilling platform, riser platform and accommodation platform with 450 cabins.
+The installations, which have steel jackets, are linked by bridges and extend over about 700 meters.
 The field is developed with land-based power supply, which will reduce total climate gas emissions by 80-90 percent compared with a standard development procedure involving gas turbines offshore Norway.
 Oil and gas for export from Johan Sverdrup will be transported by pipeline to shore on the west coast of Norway.
 The oil will then be exported to the Mongstad terminal in Hordaland, while the gas will be transported via Statpipe to Kårstø in Rogaland.